 Visual Artist, Lithographer, Maker, Drawing Tutor ...

-'Mrs Larritt in Upside-down Country' - a site specific exhibition celebrating the early married life of Maggie Larritt - opened Saturday 17th November 2018 at Dudley House, View St. Plans are now being finalised for a second iteration of this exhibition in Melbourne at a venue to be announced.
+'Mrs Larritt in Upside-down Country' - a site specific exhibition celebrating the early married life of Maggie Larritt - opened Saturday 17th November 2018 at Dudley House, View St. Plans are now being finalised for a second iteration of this exhibition in Melbourne at 45 Downstairs, Flinders Lane, Melbourne later in 2019.

 "Still - in a way - nobody sees a flower - really - it is so small - we haven't time - and to see takes time, like to have a friend takes time."
 Georgia O'Keefe

 Please note - all images on this site are protected by copyright and cannot be reproduced without permission.

 Follow the link to Catherine's facebook page, or use the like button if you like to like.